Nuyorican Poets Café: History

 By 1975, the number of poets involved with the venture outgrew that space, so Algarín rented an Irish pub, the Sunshine Café on East 6th Street, and they named it "The Nuyorican Poets Cafe".
 During the mid-to-late 1970s, some of the featured poets included Miguel Algarín, Miguel Piñero, Pedro Pietri, Victor Hernández Cruz, Diane Burns, Tato Laviera, Piri Thomas, Jesús Papoleto Meléndez, Sandra María Esteves, and José Angel Figueroa.
 By 1980, the overflow of audiences led them to purchase their current building at 236 East 3rd Street so as to expand their activities and programs.
 The second wave of major Nuyorican Poets, featured at the cafe, emerged, including Nancy Mercado, Giannina Braschi, and Martín Espada.

 The Nuyorican Poets Cafe counts poetry activists such as Bob Holman, Carl Hancock Rux, Saul Williams, Sarah Jones, Emanuel Xavier, and Beau Sia as former slammasters and was the home to the now mobile Nuyorican freestyle battle program Braggin' Rites.

 In explaining the philosophy of the venture, co-founder Algarín said: "We must listen to one another.
 We must respect one another's habits and we must share the truth and the integrity that the voice of the poet so generously provides."

 In the 1990s a new group of Nuyorican poets and performing artists emerged to read at the cafe.
 In 2008, Daniel Gallant was appointed executive director.

 In 2015, Carmen was the first full-length opera shown at the cafe, produced by IconoClassic Opera.
+In 2022, long-time Café regular Caridad de la Luz was appointed Executive Director of the organization, a role in which she still serves as of Summer 2025.